aboodman/dot-donate/README.md

 # Thanks

-* The [thanks](https://www.npmjs.com/package/thanks) package is a centralized directory that first attempted to solve the discovery problem, but only for the NPM ecosystem.
+* The [thanks](https://www.npmjs.com/package/thanks) package by Feross Aboukhadijeh is a centralized directory that first attempted to solve the discovery problem, but only for the NPM ecosystem.
-* [Solomon Hykes] encouraged the separation of this idea from other projects, and was right.
+* Solomon Hykes encouraged the separation of this idea from other projects, and was right.